Local Time 07:25

 The Museum of Contemporary Art

-In the heart of a unique and original building, the opportunity to discover the work of contemporary Japanese artists.
-The museum's esplanade also offers a beautiful view of the city.
+In the heart of a unique and original building, lies the opportunity to discover the work of contemporary Japanese artists.
+The museum walkway also offers a beautiful view of the city.

 Address: 1-1 Hijiyama-koen, Minami-ku, Hiroshima